Core courses

 PH 421 Maharishi Yoga Asana Teacher Training Practicum I

 Continuing in the development of Yoga teacher training, this on-campus in-person instructor training will focus on the practice of Yoga postures (Asana), breathing exercises (Pranayama), two of the eight limbs of Yoga, that promote the integration of mind and body, supporting health by bringing life into harmony with Natural Law.
-Your hands-on experience will be taught in conjunction with honing your skills as a yoga teacher, teaching techniques, ethics & professionalism.
+Your hands-on experience will be taught in conjunction with honing your skills as a yoga teacher, teaching techniques, ethics, and professionalism.
 Receiving Yoga Alliance compliance is in process.
-Prerequisite: PH 421 (2 credits)
+Prerequisite: PH 421

 PH 218 Foundation of Life and Wellness Coaching